kaungset03/kaungset03/README.md

 # 💫 About Me
-Hi!, My name is Kaung Set.
+Hello, my name is Kaung Set.
 I’m a software developer focused on building full-stack web applications and cross-platform desktop software.

 Currently working on:
 - 🎵 **Sonara** – A cross-platform desktop music player built with React, TypeScript, Rust, and Tauri